How to Make SausageLast updated on 5/20/2021

 It is easy to make your own sausage, but there are some other benefits to making it in your restaurant rather than buying it from a deli or grocery store.
 Here are a few reasons why your establishment should consider making sausage:

 - Making your own sausage is more inexpensive in the long run.
 It is cheaper to buy ground meat, seasoning, and sausage casings and make the sausage yourself than it is to buy it from a store.
 If you want to cut your food costs even further, you can also learn how to make your own ground meat.

 - Homemade sausage tastes better.
-Some grocery stores and delis may use scraps and undesirable cuts of meat to make their sausage with.
+Some grocery stores and delis may use scraps and undesirable cuts of meat to make their sausage.
 When you make your own sausage, you can control what type of meat you use, resulting in more flavorful sausages.

 - Preparing your own sausage allows you to experiment with different seasonings.
 There are a variety of different seasonings and ingredients that you can add to your sausage.
-Making your own sausage allows you to adjust the flavors, so you serve your customers the best option possible.
+Making your own sausage allows you to adjust the flavors, allowing you to serve your customers the best option possible.

 What You Need to Make Sausage

 The process for making sausage is relatively simple and straightforward, but there are some things you'll need to assemble beforehand.
 Here is what you'll need to make your own sausage:

 - Sausage mixer

 If you don't have a meat grinder in your establishment, you can also use pre-ground meat.
 But, freshly ground meat tastes better and allows you to adjust the coarseness and fat content in your ground meat.

 Insert the cold meat into the hopper of the meat grinder.
 Make sure that the meat is cold before grinding.

 Add several types of herbs and spices together in a separate container.